AliAbbasi/Numerically-Stable-Cross-Entropy-Loss-Function-Tensorflow/README.md

 The "Numerically-Stable-Cross-Entropy-SingleLabel.py" file represent the cost function for single label problems and "Numerically-Stable-Cross-Entropy-MultiLabel.py" represents the cost function for multi-label (specificly two label) problems.

+### Accuracy Function in Multi-label Task:

+Note that in the multi-label problems since the calculating accuracy is a littile bit different that ordinary way, in the "Numerically-Stable-Cross-Entropy-MultiLabel.py", 'perfFun()' function returns two boolean tensor each represents the accuracy in one dimension of multi-label task, you should merge these two boolean tensor inside the session to calculate the final accuracy.

 ### Notes on 'softmax_cross_entropy_with_logits()' Function in Tensorflow:

 Actually this function doesn't calculate the exact loss (in large numbers), and only approximate it.
 Let's try this simple code in python and check the results: